 A Major List

-While popularity doesn’t need to drive personal decision-making, diving into the data on popular college majors can illuminate trends and provide a jumping-off point for college students who just can’t decide how to declare.
+While popularity doesn’t need to drive which major you choose, diving into the data on popular college majors can illuminate trends and provide a jumping-off point for college students who just can’t decide how to declare.

 Based on Niche’s top majors , ranked by the number of degrees awarded, here’s what students are studying at U.S. colleges and what career tracks they can expect when they leave campus.